-Boys in years 7-11 are divided into eight ‘tutor groups’ in each of years seven to eleven and boys and girls in the sixth form are divided into an appropriate number of similar groups.
-To each tutor group a ‘form tutor’ is assigned who sees his/her tutor group each day for morning registration and, every two weeks, for a full period.
+Boys in years 7-11 are divided into ‘tutor groups’ in each of years seven to eleven and boys and girls in the sixth form are divided into an appropriate number of similar groups.
+To each tutor group a ‘form tutor’ is assigned who sees his/her tutor group each day for morning registration.

 The form tutors are in a position to fulfil an important role in the school’s task of caring for the pastoral needs of its pupils.
 Students experiencing any kind of difficulty, either with their work or with relationships within the school, should feel able to discuss their problems confidently with their form teacher.

 The tutor groups, named after English martyrs, are unrelated to academic attainment and are quite different for the academic ‘classes to which boys in year 7 – 9 are allocated for most lessons.
-The names of the tutor groups are Bryant, Campion, Kemble, Lewis, Mayne, Owen, Rigby and Ward.
+The names of the tutor groups are Bryant, Campion, Kemble, Lewis, Mayne, Owen, and Rigby.

 Each year group has its Co-ordinator of Learning who has overall responsibility for its pastoral care.
 She/He is assisted by an Assistant Co-ordinator of Learning in years 7 – 11.
 The Co-ordinator of Learning is the normal point of contact for any important problem for pupils and parents.
 It should be noted that there is no absolute demarcation in the school between pastoral and academic matters.
 This is deliberate and reflects the school’s view that a boy’s experience of school should be seen as a whole.
 Hence parents are asked to contact heads of year in the first instance on any matter relating to academic work or homework.
 Conversely, heads of academic departments or subject teachers play their part in the school’s pastoral system, often ‘behind the scenes’, ensuring that year heads and other appropriate staff are aware of any cause for concern.